-The New Brunswick Health System Report Card contains indicators of performance organized by sectors of care/services and by dimensions of quality.
+The New Brunswick Health Service Quality Report Card contains indicators of performance organized by sectors of care/services and by dimensions of quality.

 The overall performance index grade is a composite of the average of individual grades for a selected group of measures.
 The individual grade measures are assigned based on New Brunswick's position in relation to the highest and lowest value achieved among the 10 Canadian provinces.
 Zone grades are calculated similarly, assigned based on each zone's position in relation to the highest and lowest value achieved among the 7 New Brunswick health zones.